janikowski-dev/Chronicle/Docs/DialogueSystem.md

 ## Extend Conditions & Callbacks

 Conditions and Callbacks are defined through the **Rule System**.
-To learn how to create and register them, please refer to the dedicated documentation: [https://github.com/janikowski-dev/Story-System/Docs/RuleSystem.md](https://github.com/janikowski-dev/Story-System/Docs/RuleSystem.md)
+To learn how to create and register them, please refer to the dedicated documentation: [Rule System Documentation](../Docs/RuleSystem.md)

 ## Extend Participants

 Characters are defined through the **Character System**.
-To learn how to create and register them, please refer to the dedicated documentation: [https://github.com/janikowski-dev/Story-System/Docs/CharacterSystem.md](https://github.com/janikowski-dev/Story-System/Docs/CharacterSystem.md)
+To learn how to create and register them, please refer to the dedicated documentation: [Character System Documentation](../Docs/CharacterSystem.md)